Kompong Speu, Cambodia – It’s 4pm on a Saturday afternoon, and the women of the Generation shoe factory are finally free.

 Outside the Juhui Footwear factory in Kompong Cham province one afternoon, a group of four angry women were being shunted away from the factory gates by two indifferent male guards.
 They were part of a group of 45 women who were injured after the truck carrying them to work swerved off the road and into a tree, tumbling its dozens of passengers into a ditch.
 Now, they were trying to collect their pay, but although they had arrived on the assigned day, they were not being allowed into the factory.

-When the truck got hit I lost my mind [fell unconscious] and got dizzy.
-Someone had to drag me out.
+and got dizzy.
+Someone had to drag me out.”]

 The women – all from subsistence rice-farming families who had taken on factory jobs to earn desperately needed cash in the off-season – also said they were struggling to figure out how to be reimbursed for the money they had spent on post-accident medical care.